 There are many different words that people use to refer to back pain from a herniated disc, which includes slipped disc, bulging disc, ruptured disc, collapsed disc, or prolapsed disc.
 Each term is similar in that it describes a spinal disc that is not normal and has weakened and presses outward on your spinal cord causing pain.
+A herniated disc can be a very painful and debilitating injury to the spinal disc.
+A herniated disc can cause severe painful symptoms in the back, legs and neck, shoulders, arms, and hands.
 To a medical professional like a spine surgeon, the following are the three most common medical types of herniated discs:

 - Contained Disc Herniation: A spinal disc that the nucleus is bulging or stretching the outer annulus, and has not pushed (herniated) through the annulus wall into the spinal canal.

 - Extruded Disc Herniation: A ruptured spinal disc which the nucleus has broken through the annulus wall entering the spinal canal.
 This type of extruded disc herniation is still attached to the spinal disc.